 However, highly charged molecules, like ions, cannot directly pass through, nor can large macromolecules like carbohydrates or amino acids.
 Instead, these molecules must pass through proteins that are embedded in the membrane.
 In this way, the cell can control the rate of diffusion of these substances.

-Another way the cell membrane can bring molecules inside it is through endocytosis.
-This includes phagocytosis (“cell eating”) and pinocytosis (“cell drinking”).
-During these processes, the cell membrane forms a depression and surrounds the particle that it is engulfing.
+Endocytosis includes phagocytosis (“cell eating”) and pinocytosis (“cell drinking”).
+During these processes, the cell membrane forms a depression, surrounding the particle that it is engulfing.
 It then “pinches off” to form a small sphere of membrane called a vesicle that contains the molecule and transports it to wherever it will be used in the cell.

-The cell membrane also plays a role in cell signaling and communication.
-Receptor proteins on the cell membrane can bind to molecules of substances produced by other areas of the body, such as hormones.
+Importantly, these receptor proteins on the cell membrane can bind to substances produced by other areas of the body, such as hormones.
 When a molecule binds to its target receptor on the membrane, it initiates a signal transduction pathway inside the cell that transmits the signal to the appropriate molecules.

 Structure of the Cell Membrane

-Some of these proteins are receptors which bind to signal molecules, while others are ion channels which are the only means of allowing ions into or out of the cell.
+Some of these proteins are receptors, which bind to signal molecules.
+Others are ion channels, which are the only means of allowing ions into or out of the cell.
 Scientists use the fluid mosaic model to describe the structure of the cell membrane.
 The cell membrane has a fluid consistency due to being made up in large part of phospholipids, and because of this, proteins move freely across its surface.
 The multitude of different proteins and lipids in the cell membrane give it the look of a mosaic.